jmoreland08/Recipe-Checker/README.md

 - Get ingredients and post new items via API

 - Use a form to add new menu items
+- Set up air table so that items are broken down by Apps, Entrees, Sides, and Dessert

+#### PostMVP

 -  Search menu items by allergy to see what item is ok with allergy restrictions, response will be rendered on page.

-#### PostMVP

-- Set up air table so that items are broken down by Apps, Entrees, Sides, and Dessert
--

 ## Project Schedule